 Got someone to give you a mock interview?
 Great.
-To get even more out of the experience, if you have a camcorder (or even a video phone), film it.
+To get even more out of the experience, if you have a camcorder (or just a smartphone), film it.
 You’ll see for yourself exactly how you come across when you watch it back.
 You’ll become aware of your physical and verbal tics and so learn to counter them.
-(We all have them – but being aware of them will make you stop saying “Ummm” so much, or automatically looking down when you’re nervous.)
+We all have them, but being aware of them will make you stop saying “Ummm” so much, or automatically avoid eye contact when you’re nervous.
 You’ll be surprised at how much and how quickly this improves your self-presentation in pressurised situations.

-You don’t have to go out and buy a whole new wardrobe (in fact we recommend that you spend no more than you absolutely have to while you’re out of work) but do make sure you look smart and clean when you go to an interview.
+You don’t have to go out and buy a whole new wardrobe, but do make sure you look smart and clean when you go to an interview.
 There are lots of ways of getting cool clothes for next to nothing, as we show in this article on cheap designer clothes.
 Don’t look like you’re trying too hard but do look like you care about your appearance and about the company.
 Dress for a job interview though, not a wedding or funeral.

 Asking occasional questions at a job interview is a good idea.
 This takes the pressure off you for a bit because people will often take up on the opportunity to talk about themselves and their work.
 Ask insightful questions that show you’ve thought carefully about the job you’re applying for and the company.
-Don’t be judgmental, but if you show you’re assessing them and their suitability as much as they are you, you will seem a more desirable candidate.
+Don’t be judgemental, but if you show you’re assessing them and their suitability as much as they are you, you will seem a more desirable candidate.
 Have some questions prepared, but also spin-off and ask some natural and spontaneous ones as the conversation develops.

 Send a thank you letter immediately after an interview.
-Don’t grovel but it will do no harm to thank your interviewer for his or her time, to reiterate your interest in the job and to say that you will be available for a follow-up interview if they want to know any more.
+Don’t grovel but it will do no harm to thank your interviewer for his or her time.
+Then reiterate your interest in the job and to say that you will be available for a follow-up interview if they need to know more.
 This shows courtesy and professionalism and it will keep you in their minds.
 It’s also now expected.

 Still can’t get that Head of Marketing job?
 Keep yourself going and stave off debt by taking advantage of the sudden boom in key jobs like supermarket staff, delivery drivers, or agricultural workers.
 Look through the print ads and ones online for the latest part-time work opportunities.
 It will keep your CV fresh, make you more employable and still give you time to continue to hunt for the job of your dreams.

 Also check out Gumtree to see if there are some little earners you could get involved in while you’re waiting.
 If you’re stuck for ideas, check out our Make Money section for loads of ways to make cash on the side.
 This is really important for your finances, your range of skills and your self esteem.

-There are lots of temporary job agencies around and, again, it’s a numbers game – sign up with several temp jobs agencies and you have a greater chance of landing some work.
+There are lots of temporary job agencies around and, again, it’s a numbers game.
+Sign up with several temp agencies and you have a greater chance of landing some work.
 Make sure you phone them regularly to see if they have work.
 Don’t wait for them to call you.
 They are often reliable and the jobs can be left in a heartbeat when something better comes along.

-Make the most of the downtime and like we said in number 26; set up your own business on the side.
+Make the most of the downtime and like we said in number 26; set up your own business on the side if you can.
 It shows employers impressive initiative, it’ll earn you some extra cash and it will keep you busy.
 You could even keep it going when you get a job.
 We’re living in an era of internet jobs, cryptocurrency and e-commerce.
 See if there’s anything you can do.
 Sites like Freelancer, Fivver and Upwork are a good place to start.
 Competition is fierce but some people earn a full time living from certain skills such as graphic design.